fejesa/quarkus-rest/README.md

 This endpoint returns a list of activities, such as *Run - 30 mins*.

-To access the API we need to define a REST client and a component that uses the client to fetch activities. the following diagram shows the components and their interactions:
+To access the API we need to define a REST client and a component that uses the client to fetch activities.
+The following diagram shows the components and their interactions:
 ![Quarkus REST Client Components](docs/quarkus-rest-client.png)

 ---
 ## Using a CDI-Based REST Client
 By MicroProfile specification, we define a *Type-Safe REST Client* using Java interfaces: